Right Sized AADU

 This project had 10’ ceilings so we took advantage of the height.
 With storage above the washer / dryer, above the kitchen cabinets and above the eating area, we were able to squeeze out every possible square inch.

 Storage located in these areas needs some thought as to how it can be accessible.
 A ladder was necessary.
 But we couldn’t have ladders hanging around everywhere and the storage wouldn’t need to be accessed most of the time.
-Therefore, a length of pipe was installed into backing at all these locations and a light-weight ladder with hooks is stored nearby so that it can be moved to any of these locations as needed.
+Therefore, a length of pipe was installed into backing at all these locations and a light-weight ladder with hooks can be moved to any of these locations as needed and stowed away the rest of the time.

 The ADU also has a private, covered entrance.
 There is parking right beside the door and a common area where bikes and other items can be stored.